kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integration-using-irsa.md

 * `athenaRegion`: the AWS region value where your Athena query is configured
 * `athenaTable`: the partitioned value found in the Table list

-{% hint style="info" %}
+> [!NOTE]
-For Athena query results written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after one day of retention.
+>For Athena query results written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after one day of retention.
-{% endhint %}

 ### Step 4: Setting up payer account IAM permissions